Zeeshan12340/zeeshan12340.github.io/src/constants/post3.md

 }
 ```

 The `getData()` method is where the app gets the data to be edited.
-I looked at the `getData()` method and found that it was getting the data from the intent(read up on Android Intents [here](https://developer.android.com/reference/android/content/Intent)) that started the activity i.e., we control the data that is passed to the activity.
+I looked at the `getData()` method and found that it was getting data from the intent(read up on Android Intents [here](https://developer.android.com/reference/android/content/Intent)) that started the activity i.e., we control the data that is passed to the activity.
 The code for the `getData()` method is as follows:

 ```java
 private void getData() {